patmetadatalib/aspace/README.md

 ### Known Problems
 Check the known problems page for a list of bugs I've come across in the package but haven't fixed.
 If you come across other problems please contact me via email so I can hopefully address them or at least acknowledge them there so others are aware.

+A common problem that I run into is not doing a JSON dump of a record I've changed before sending it back to the server.
+When I get more time I'd like to automatically check for this in the client or do it by default, but in case others run into problems that's something to try.
+Read more here: https://docs.python.org/3/library/json.html

 Contact me at

 harringp [at] uwosh.edu